 This exhibition, the artist’s first major US retrospective in more than thirty years, charts the themes that are key to Ruppersberg’s work: movement between places, presence and absence, the book as object and subject, memorials, and self-portraiture.
 It also reveals his reverence for the by-products of culture that are “destined to disappear” from regular use, such as postcards, old films, and hand-painted signs.
 By reframing remnants from the past, Ruppersberg seeks a space between art and reality as he celebrates the poetics of everyday life.

-Allen Ruppersberg: Intellectual Property 1968–2018 is organized by the Walker Art Center, and curated by senior curator Siri Engberg, with assistance from curatorial fellow Fabián Leyva-Barragán.
+Allen Ruppersberg: Intellectual Property 1968–2018 is organized by the Walker Art Center, and curated by senior curator Siri Engberg, with assistance from curatorial fellows Jordan Carter and Fabián Leyva-Barragán.
 The Hammer’s presentation is organized by curator Aram Moshayedi, with curatorial assistant Ikechukwu Onyewuenyi.

 Lead support for the exhibition is provided by the Henry Luce Foundation.
 Major support is provided by the Prospect Creek Foundation and the Andy Warhol Foundation for the Visual Arts.
 Additional support is generously provided by Carlo Bronzini Vender, Jill and Peter Kraus, Margo Leavin, and Maja Oeri.
 Major support for the Hammer Museum's presentation is provided by the Hammer Global Council.
 Generous support is also provided by Kathi and Gary Cypres, Karyn Kohl and Silas Dilworth, and Chara Schreyer and Gordon Freund, with additional support from the Lenore S. and Bernard A. Greenberg Fund.

 Media sponsorship is provided by Cultured Magazine, KCET, and KCRW 89.9.